 The amount of compensation cost for awards subject to a service condition is based on the number of shares expected to be issued and is recognized over the time period for which service is to be provided (requisite service period).
 Awards granted to retiree-eligible employees or to employees who become retiree-eligible before an award's vesting date are considered to have met the requisite service condition.
 The compensation cost for awards subject to a performance condition is based upon the probable outcome of the performance condition, which on the grant date reflects an estimate of attaining 100% of the performance shares granted.
 The compensation cost reflects an estimated annual forfeiture rate from 3.5% to 4.5% over the requisite service period of the awards.
 That estimate is revised if subsequent information indicates that the actual number of instruments expected to vest is likely to differ from previous estimates.
 Compensation costs for awards are recognized on a straight-line basis over the requisite service period.
-For awards that have graded vesting terms, the compensation cost is recognized on a straight-line basis over the requisite service period for each separate vesting portion of the award as if the award was, in substance, multiple awards.
-The total compensation cost for all share-based incentive compensation awards recognized in earnings for the years ended December 31, 2018, 2017 and 2016 was \$140 million, \$136 million and \$155 million, respectively.
-Included in these amounts are compensation cost adjustments of \$3 million, \$3 million and \$11 million, for the years ended December 31, 2018, 2017 and 2016, respectively that reflected the cost associated with the updated estimate of performance shares due to attaining certain performance levels from the date of the initial grant of the performance awards.
-The related tax benefits recognized in earnings were \$26 million, \$45 million and \$52 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+For awards that have graded vesting terms, the compensation cost is recognized on a straight-line basis over the requisite service period of the award as if the award was, in substance, multiple awards.
+The total compensation cost for all share-based incentive compensation awards recognized in earnings for the years ended December 31, 2019, 2018 and 2017 was \$142 million, \$140 million and \$136 million, respectively.
+Included in these amounts are compensation cost adjustments of \$2 million, \$3 million and \$3 million, for the years ended December 31, 2019, 2018 and 2017, respectively, that reflected the cost associated with the updated estimate of performance shares due to attaining certain performance levels from the date of the initial grant of the performance awards.
+The related tax benefits recognized in earnings were \$26 million, \$26 million and \$45 million for the years ended December 31, 2019, 2018 and 2017, respectively.

-At December 31, 2018, there was \$141 million of total unrecognized compensation cost related to all nonvested share-based incentive compensation awards.
+At December 31, 2019, there was \$136 million of total unrecognized compensation cost related to all nonvested share-based incentive compensation awards.
 This includes stock options, restricted and deferred stock units and performance shares granted under the 2014 Incentive Plan and restricted common stock issued in connection with a 2017 business acquisition.
-The unrecognized compensation cost is expected to be recognized over a weighted-average period of 1.8 years.
-Cash received from the exercise of employee stock options under share-based compensation plans totaled \$132 million and \$173 million in 2018 and 2017, respectively.
-The tax benefit for tax deductions from employee stock options exercised during 2018 and 2017 totaled \$14 million and \$31 million, respectively.
+The unrecognized compensation cost is expected to be recognized over a weighted-average period of 1.7 years.
+Cash received from the exercise of employee stock options under share-based compensation plans totaled \$213 million , \$132 million and \$173 million in 2019, 2018 and 2017, respectively.
+The tax benefit for tax deductions from employee stock options exercised during 2019, 2018 and 2017 totaled \$18 million, \$14 million and \$31 million, respectively.